Sorry, you need to enable JavaScript to visit this website.

 Higher education student union(s)

 The national council of university Students (Consiglio Nazionale degli Studenti Universitari, CNSU) is an advisory body of the Ministry of Education and Merit, established with the D.P.R.
 491/1997.
 The CNSU is composed of twenty-eight members elected by the students of the third-year and specialist degree courses, as well as specializing and research doctoral candidates.
 Elections take place every three years.
 The Council may issue opinions and proposals to the Minister of Education and Merit and to the Ministry of University and Research concerning the university (implementation of the reforms, right to study, funding, news of national relevance regarding national universities).
-Finally, the Council elects among its members, eight representatives who sit on the National University Council (Consiglio Univsersitario Nazionale, CUN), the highest representative body of the Italian academic system.
+Finally, the Council elects among its members, eight representatives who sit on the National University Council (Consiglio Universitario Nazionale, CUN), the highest representative body of the Italian academic system.

 School student union(s)

-The Provincial Student Council (Consulta Provinciale degli Studenti, CPS) is an institutional body of student representation on a provincial basis composed of two students for each secondary school in the province.
-The representatives are elected by the students of the school and remain in office for two years.
+The Provincial Student Council (Consulta Provinciale degli Studenti, CPS) is a student representation body at provincial level composed of two students for each secondary school in the province.
+The representatives are elected by the students of their school and remain in office for two years.
+The Council has own funds for events and projects aimed at supporting student participation in their local area.

 Other bodies